YINI-lang/YINI-spec/YINI-Specification.md

 #### 1.2.2.
 Key Design Goals
 The YINI format was created with the following key design goals in mind:

 - **Simplicity:** YINI is designed to be as simple and intuitive as possible.
-The syntax is minimalistic yet expressive, with clear conventions for defining sections, keys, and values.
+The syntax is minimalistic yet expressive, with clear conventions for defining sections, keys, and values. **Prioritize clarity over cleverness.**

 - **Human Readability:** A core principle of YINI is that it should feel natural and intuitive for humans to work with.
 Its structure is designed to be clear and predictable, minimizing unnecessary complexity so that configuration files are easy to read, understand, write, and maintain—even for non-programmers.